cnti-testcatalog/testsuite/USAGE.md

 ./cnf-testsuite routed_logs
 ```

-##### :heavy_check_mark: To check if Open Metrics is being used and or compatible.
+##### :heavy_check_mark: To check if OpenMetrics is being used and or compatible.
-<details> <summary>Details for Open Metrics</summary>
+<details> <summary>Details for OpenMetrics</summary>

 <p>

-<b>Open Metics Details:</b> OpenMetrics specifies the de-facto standard for transmitting cloud-native metrics at scale, with support for both text representation and Protocol Buffers and brings it into an Internet Engineering Task Force (IETF) standard.
+<b>OpenMetics Details:</b> OpenMetrics specifies the de-facto standard for transmitting cloud-native metrics at scale, with support for both text representation and Protocol Buffers and brings it into an Internet Engineering Task Force (IETF) standard.
 It supports both pull and push-based data collection.
 Sourced from [OpenMetric Readme](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md)

 <b>Remediation Steps:</b> Ensure your CNF is OpenMetrics compatible.
 </p>